C4 Atlanta is pleased to announced that we will be partnering with the Office of the Arts at Georgia Tech as we continue our TechsmARTs program.

 Boomers, Xers and Millennials: A look at how arts patrons across generations use social media.

 September 14, 2015, 10:30 AM – 12:00 PM

-Held at the Atlanta Contemporary Arts Center, 535 Means St NW, Atlanta, GA 30318
+Held in partnership with the Atlanta Contemporary.
+The Atlanta Contemporary will also be the venue host, 535 Means St NW, Atlanta, GA 30318

 Gregory Burbidge, Senior Program Specialist, Government Services at Atlanta Regional Commission